I am Tabra Tunoa, Fabulous, Creative, Jewelry Designer, Artist, and Very Courageous World Traveling Adventurer. That’s how I like to think of myself….

 I have made many mistakes, but I have tried to learn from them and live my life with grace.
 Now, I am ready for new challenges.
 My life in America is finished.
 From time to time, when things get really tough, I tell myself that maybe I will settle down and live a safe, uncomplicated, predictable life.
 But I can’t.
 And, anyway, I don’t want to.
 I’m addicted to adventure and change.

 Internationally known artist, Tabra Tunoa, is a leader in the Contemporary Ethnic style of Gypsy Jewelry.
 She studied Mayan and Aztec art at the University of Mexico City and in San Jose, Costa Rica.
-She also studied jewelry design at the Masana Art Institute in Barcelona, Spain in the 60″s and 70’s.
-She continues her work today designing jewelry and working with young Balinese women in her home near Ubud.
+She also studied jewelry design at the Masana Art Institute in Barcelona, Spain in the ’60s and ’70s.
+She continues designing jewelry and working with young Balinese women in her home near Ubud.